ethereum/ethereum-org-website/src/content/developers/tutorials/how-to-write-and-deploy-an-nft/index.md

     npm init

-It doesn’t really matter how you answer the installation questions, here is how we did it for reference:
+It doesn’t really matter how you answer the installation questions; here is how we did it for reference:

     package name: (my-nft)
     version: (1.0.0)